swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 The `asyncDetached {}` operation causes a lot of boilerplate to get the semantics we want:

-* Explicit propagation of priority
+* Explicit propagation of priority.
-* Explicitly requiring that this closure run on the main actor
+* Explicitly requiring that this closure run on the main actor.
-* Repeated, required `self.` even though it's not indicating anything useful (the task keeps `self` alive, not some other object)
+* Repeated, required `self.` even though it's not indicating anything useful (the task keeps `self` alive, not some other object).
-* It is not possible to automatically inherit all available task-local values, and one would have to resort to manually re-binding them, or specializing the operation with some boolean flag to `inheritTaskLocalValues: true` which is easy to forget
+* It is not possible to automatically inherit all available task-local values, and one would have to resort to manually re-binding them.

-All of these are approximations of what we actually want to have happen.
+All of these are approximations of what we actually want to have happened.
 There might be attributes other than priority that a particular OS would want to propagate for async work that continues synchronous work (but that don't make sense in a detached task).
 The code specifies `@MainActor` explicitly here, but would rather that the actor isolation of this closure be inherited from its context.

 Moreover, experience with the Swift Concurrency model has shown that the dominant use case for initiating asynchronous work from synchronous code prefers these semantics.